 The "pips" - the hourly markers broadcast on Radio 4 and other BBC stations - have turned 90.
-Sam Judah looks back at a familiar sound.
+We look back at a familiar sound.

 In a broadcasting landscape beset by rebrands and reshuffles, the pips have somehow persevered.
 Perhaps it's their reliability, their comforting monotony instilling a sense of momentary calm before the turmoil of the news, that has assured their survival.
 First heard on 5 February 1924, the six beeps were designed by John Reith, head of the BBC, and Frank Watson Dyson, the astronomer royal.
 They were controlled by two mechanical clocks at the Royal Greenwich Observatory - hence their official name, the Greenwich time signal.
 There was just one difference back then.
 The pips were all of uniform length - there was no elongated beep to round off the signal, which proved confusing for former BBC radio announcer Charles Lister.